ysig/GraKeL/doc/documentation/introduction.rst

 Note that not all kernels can take into account node/edge labels and node/edge attributes.
 To find the type of graphs that each kernel expects as input, see :ref:`graph_kernel`.

-The following Figure shows how the :class:`grakel.Graph` is organized.
+The following Figure shows how the :class:`grakel.Graph` class is organized.

 .. figure:: ../_figures/graph_schema.svg
   :scale: 100%